"Why Are My Partners Always Needy?"By Dr. Margaret Paul

 June 01, 2010

-If you have the experience of always meeting needy or controlling people, it is likely because you are also needy and controlling and don't realize it.
+If you have the experience of always meeting needy or controlling people, it is likely because you are also needy and controlling and are not aware of it.

 Angelo had been married to Serena for 15 years before divorcing.
 In his marriage, Angelo was a caretaker, always trying to please Serena, always trying to get her approval and avoid her disapproval.
 Serena was a taker - handing responsibility to Angelo for her happiness and often angry with him when he didn't do what she wanted.
 Inside, Serena was deeply insecure, too insecure to even work, so she completely relied on Angelo financially.